Fangzsx/apar-app/README.md

 7. Creating Orders for Old Member and New Member- Total amount can also be seen and informed to the customer right away

 ## Project Experience
 If I would choose between all my projects, this has to be one of my best one.
 This was primarily dedicated for my co-workers.
 For this project, I used the free version of Firebase Firestore for storing user and product informations.
 I also used Firebase Auth for account creation.
 Since firebase was working and synching data offline, it it just works perfectly.
 It took a large amount of time for me to create this app because I was a working student that time and only have limited time to finish this app.
+MVVM architechture was not implemented in this project because when I was developing this app, I have no idea what MVVM was.

 ## Tech Stack
 <img src="https://github.com/Fangzsx/apar-app/blob/master/app/src/main/assets/android-studio.png?raw=true" width="48" height="48" title ="Android Studio">  <img src="https://github.com/Fangzsx/apar-app/blob/master/app/src/main/assets/kotlin.png?raw=true" width="48" height="48" title ="Kotlin">  <img src="https://github.com/Fangzsx/apar-app/blob/master/app/src/main/assets/firebase.png?raw=true" width="48" height="48" title ="Android Studio">